was-abi/was-abi/README.md

 - 👋 Hi, I’m @was-abi
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Computer Science at NJIT
+- 🌱 I’m currently pursuing Masters in Computer Science at New Jersey Institute Of Technology
 - 💞️ I’m looking to collaborate on projects related to machine learning
 - 📫 How to reach me https://www.linkedin.com/in/abhishek-gajul/